drlight-code/osccontrol-light/README.md

 [yaml-cpp](https://github.com/jbeder/yaml-cpp) is required as an additional dependency.
-Install it via your distribution or manually by following the instruction on the project page.
+Install it via your distribution or manually by following the instructions on the project page.

 If either JUCE or yaml-cpp is installed in a non-standard location, remember to set `CMAKE_PREFIX_PATH` or `*_DIR` or similar, such